SarthakYadav/GISE-51-pytorch/README.md

 * To generate lmdbs for replicating Experiment 4.1 from the paper, view `generate_mixtures.sh`. lmdbs for AudioSet, VGGSound and ESC-50 experiments can be generated in a similar manner.
 ESC-50 lmdbs can be found [here]().

 ### Experiments
 The following sections outline how to reproduce experiments conducted in the paper.
 Before running any experiment, make sure your paths are correct in the corresponding `.cfg` files.
+Pre-trained models can be found [here]().
+Download and extract the `pretrained-models.tar.gz` file.

 ---
 #### Number of synthesized soundscapes v/s val mAP